The Mechanism behind the Information Encoding for Islands: The Mechanism behind the Nonlocal Information Encoding of Islands

 Thus the anomalous dimension of the CFT$_{d}$ stress-energy tensor is not protected from quantum corrections and this nonzero correction is dual to the graviton mass \cite{Aharony:2006hz}.
 More interestingly, Equ.~(\ref{eq:TCFT}) tells us that the CFT$_{d}$ stress-energy tensor in fact lives in a long-multiplet of the conformal group $SO(d,2)$, as opposed to conserved currents which live in short-multiplets, as it has an extra descendant which is the vector field $\mathcal{O}_{2}(x)\partial^{\nu}\mathcal{O}_{1}(x)$.
 For conserved currents this extra descendant corresponds to a null state by the state-operator correspondence.
 The dual description of this observation in the gravitational AdS$_{d+1}$ is that the graviton now lives in a long-multiplet of the AdS$_{d+1}$ isometry group $SO(d,2)$ which contains a vector field $V^{\mu}(x)$ as opposed to the short-multiplet of graviton in the standard AdS/CFT.
 This vector field $V^{\mu}(x)$ is exactly the St\"{u}ckelberg/Goldstone vector field we found in Equ.~(\ref{sec:islandmodel}) and this transition for graviton from being in a short-multiplet to be in a long-multiplet is exactly the Higgs mechanism that the graviton eats the vector Goldstone field $V^{\mu}(x)$ and becomes massive.
 The Goldstone vector field provides the extra polarization of the massive graviton as compared to the massless graviton.
 Therefore, we can see that the St\"{u}ckelberg/Goldstone vector field $V^{\mu}(x)$ is dual to the operator $\mathcal{O}_{2}(x)\partial^{\nu}\mathcal{O}_{1}(x)$.
 Before we apply this observation to the question we asked, let's work out this duality in detail.
 Let's define the operator $U^{\nu}(x)$ as

 and we will show that $U^{\nu}(x)$ necessarily transforms non-linearly under both the bath translation and the CFT$_{d}$ translation.
 Under the CFT$_{d}$ translation we have

-thus we can see that $U^{\nu}(x)$ necessarily transforms non-linearly under the CFT$_{d}$ translation and the non-linear part of the transformation is given by
+Thus, we can see that $U^{\nu}(x)$ necessarily transforms non-linearly under the CFT$_{d}$ translation and the non-linear part of the transformation is given by

 Before we keep going, let us explain a bit more about how we get Equ.~(\ref{eq:nonlinear}).
-Firstly, the condensation $\langle O_2 (x)\partial^{\nu}O_{1}(x)\rangle$ is independent on $x$ to leading nontrivial order in the coupling $g$.\footnote{To zeroth oder, it is zero and the the linear order in $g$ one can confirm this using conformal perturbation theory similarly to Equ.~(\ref{eq:exporder}).} Thus, the only transformation comes from the operator piece $O_{2}(x)\partial^{\nu}O_{1}(x)$ as
+Firstly, the condensation $\langle O_2 (x)\partial^{\nu}O_{1}(x)\rangle$ is independent on $x$ to leading nontrivial order in the coupling $g$.\footnote{To zeroth order, it is zero and to the linear order in $g$ one can confirm this using conformal perturbation theory similarly to Equ.~(\ref{eq:exporder}).} Thus, the only transformation comes from the operator piece $O_{2}(x)\partial^{\nu}O_{1}(x)$ as

 We can ignore the $\epsilon_{\text{CFT}}^{\mu}\partial_{\mu}U^{\nu}(x)$ compared to the second term $\langle\mathcal{O}_{2}(x)\partial^{\nu}\partial_{\mu}\mathcal{O}_{1}(x)\rangle$ because it is a divergent condensation (see Equ.~(\ref{eq:exporder})).\footnote{As a trivial fact, we ignored $\epsilon_{\text{CFT}}^{\mu}\partial_{\mu}U^{\nu}(x)$ compared to $U^{\nu}(x)$ as $\epsilon^{\mu}_{\text{CFT}}(x)$ is very small.} As a result, we have Equ.~(\ref{eq:nonlinear}).
 The condensation can be computed to the first order in perturbation theory of the coupling $g$ as